DefinitelyTyped/DefinitelyTyped/meteor/README.md

 These definitions are now deprecated.
 Although they will still work up to Meteor version 0.6.5.1 (and possibly much later), the better way to develop a Meteor app with TypeScript is by installing the [typescript-libs](https://atmosphere.meteor.com/package/typescript-libs) Meteor smart package.

-You first need to have the Meteorite version and smart package manager.
+You first need to have Meteorite version and smart package manager.
 If you don't have it, install it with this command:
 - `npm install -g meteorite`